Constant Montald: Marriage

 In 1891, Montald returned to Belgium, after a trip to Egypt.
-On 9 August 1892 he married Gabrielle Canivet, a fellow artist who specialized in decorative compositions for fabrics.
+On 9 August 1892, he married Gabrielle Canivet, a fellow artist who specialized in decorative compositions for fabrics.

-In 1894 he, Jean Delville, Auguste Donnay and Leon Frederic participated in an exhibition in Brussels, organized by the esoteric study-group Kumris.
+In 1894, he, Jean Delville, Auguste Donnay and Léon Frédéric participated in an exhibition in Brussels, organized by the esoteric study-group Kumris.

-In 1896 Montald scored high marks in an entrance exam for professor of the decorative arts at the Academy of Fine arts in Brussels, a post he would hold until 1932.
+In 1896, Montald scored high marks in an entrance exam for professor of the decorative arts at the Academy of Fine arts in Brussels, a post he would hold until 1932.
 His students there include some of the best-known names of Belgian painters: René Magritte, Paul Delvaux, Edgard Tytgat, Paul Cauchie, Joseph Lacasse, Armand Bonnetain, Paul Heymans along with many others.

 In the same year, he participated in the Premier Salon d’Art Idéaliste of Jean Delville, where he exhibited alongside Victor Rousseau and Léon Frédéric.
-He also designed the decoration of the tympanum in the Royal Dutch Theater of Ghent(a building designed by architect Eduard De Vigne).
+He also designed the decoration of the tympanum in the Royal Dutch Theater of Ghent (a building designed by architect Eduard De Vigne).
 It is a mosaïc made by De Smet.

-During this period the art of Montald underwent a dramatic change.
-The esoteric circles he frequented wanted to 'elevate art above reality in order to express ideas'.
 After being impressed by the mysterious and overwhelming San-Marco basilica in Venice, Montald was intrigued by the way golden backgrounds influenced the color of the paintings.
 Under these influences he painted several works in 1907, including "The Boat of the Ideal" and "The Fountain of Inspiration".
 These works were originally intended for the grant hall of the Brussels museum, but were only put on display there after passing through many different hands.
 Later, he painted "The Hallowed Tree".
 When he exhibited these three paintings in 1906 in Brussels, he won a golden medal.

 While Montald's first works were strongly influenced by the Pre-Raphaelite Brotherhood, gradually he focused on integrating humanity with their floral environment: Trees with winding branches, curtains of flowers and lawns strewn with surreal growths.
 Quickly, the environment took the spotlight while man was relegated to the background.
 His later works depicted Elysian dream-worlds with parks and fountains rendered in ornamental drawings.
 The emphasis was on gold and blue hues, Montald was inspired by the Byzantines, and tried to introduce musicality into the art of painting.

 Villa

 In 1909, Montald commissioned a villa for himself in Woluwe-Saint-Lambert.
-Soon, The "Villa Montald" became a meeting place for the intellectual elite he surrounded himself with, including friends like Emile Verhaeren (Who he met in 1989, in the studio of sculptor Charles Van der Stappen) and Stefan Zweig.
+Soon, The "Villa Montald" became a meeting place for the intellectual elite he surrounded himself with, including friends like Emile Verhaeren (whom he met in 1989 in the studio of sculptor Charles Van der Stappen) and Stefan Zweig.

 Montald made several portraits of Emile Verhaeren.

 The First World War prevented Montald from painting Monumental works, instead he focused on painting on an easel.
 Predominantly the landscapes surrounding his villa in Woluwe-Saint-Lambert.